plastilinn/docs/pages/sections/Contracts.md

 ## 👉 Example (SpaceX)

-Government Contracts for Launch Services

-Contracts with government entities, notably NASA and the Department of Defense (DoD), for launching satellites, cargo, and crew to space.
+Government Contracts for Launch Services: Contracts with government entities, notably NASA and the Department of Defense (DoD), for launching satellites, cargo, and crew to space.

-Commercial Satellite Launch Contracts

-Agreements with commercial entities for launching satellites into orbit.
+Commercial Satellite Launch Contracts: Agreements with commercial entities for launching satellites into orbit.

 ## 🔑 Keys